 At Bertolino LLP, we have attorneys at our offices in Houston, Austin and San Antonio who can assist you with criminal defense needs or a wide array of other legal issues.If you need a lawyer, please contact us and we will talk about how we can help you.

-Beloblawg is a legal weblog focusing on legal issues affecting BERTOLINO LLP's clients throughout Texas.
-If you are struggling with a legal problem or simply need to speak with a dependable and qualified lawyers about an important personal or business matter, please contact one of our attorneys at BERTOLINO LLP.
+Beloblawg is an informative legal weblog focusing on legal issues affecting individual and businesses throughout the State of Texas.
+If you are struggling with a legal problem or simply need to speak with a dependable and qualified lawyer about an important personal or business matter, please contact one of our attorneys at BERTOLINO LLP.

 Austin 823 Congress Avenue Suite 704 Austin, Texas 78701 (512) 476-5757 CLICK HERE FOR MAP